Can I get a mortgage at 40?

 How to find a mortgage if you are over 40

-Nottingham Mortgage Services advisers search through more than 60 lenders to present the biggest range of options to you.
+Expert advisers at Mortgage Advice Bureau look at more than 90 different lenders to present a large range of options to you.

 What else could you consider?